LifeTimeScriptKiddie/LifeTimeScriptKiddie.github.io/notes/Week 2 Prototype/Prototype pollution.md

-A constructor function is a regular function that is used with the `new` keyword to create objects. `When called with new, the function sets up a new object and binds this to the new object, allowing it to initialize the object's properties and methods.`
+A constructor function is a regular function that is used with the `new` keyword to create objects.
+When called with `new`, the function sets up a new object and binds `this` to the new object, allowing it to initialize the object's properties and methods.

 ![](Images/Pasted%20image%2020240618112430.png)